Financial risk management

 Liquidity risk

-In accordance with the Finance Policy of the TVO Group, the maturities and refinancing of long-term loans are planned in a manner where no more than 25 per cent of the outstanding loans mature during the next rolling 12-month period.
-The loans borrowed from the Finnish State Nuclear Waste Management Fund, which have been relent to the shareholders, are an exception to this.
+In accordance with the Finance Policy of the TVO Group, the maturities and refinancing of long-term loans are planned so that no more than 25 percent of the outstanding loans mature during the next rolling 12-month period.
+The loans borrowed from the Finnish State Nuclear Waste Management Fund, which have been lent further to the shareholders, form an exception.

 In addition to long-term committed credit lines, the Company shall maintain liquid assets at an amount stated in the Finance Policy.
-In accordance with the Finance Policy, bank deposits, certificates of deposits, commercial papers, municipal papers and treasury notes as well as money market funds are accepted as investments.
-The latter are mostly used for short-term purposes with a maximum duration of 12 months.
+In accordance with the Finance Policy, bank deposits, certificates of deposits, commercial papers, municipal papers, and treasury notes as well as money market funds are accepted as investments, and they are mostly for the short-term purposes with maximum duration of 12 months.

 Market risk